-American Airlines offers a huge flight network, with more than 14,250 flights per day to more than 1,000 destinations in more than 150 countries and 23 airline partners.
+American Airlines offers a huge flight network, with an average of almost 6,700 flights per day to more than 350 destinations in more than 50 countries and 24 airline partners.
 You should be able to book an AAdvantage award ticket to most places you want to travel.
 Yet, the award ticket value is poor, even compared to other airlines’ flexible award tickets, such as Delta and Southwest.
 Plus, the routing rules for award tickets are very restrictive, and stopovers aren’t permitted.
 This makes booking a complicated itinerary difficult.

-Further, MileSAAver awards are a great deal with redemptions starting as low as 7,500 miles each way.
+Further, flight awards can be a great deal, with redemptions starting as low as 7,500 miles each way.
 However, these awards are limited.
-You need to have a lot of flexibility on your dates and times in booking awards tickets, and you may have trouble finding awards space for popular destinations.
+You need to be flexible on your dates and times in booking awards tickets, and you may still have trouble finding awards space for popular destinations.

 You can also use other redemption options, such as booking vacation packages or renting a car, but the value of your AAdvantage miles will be low in these cases.